 It’s a good idea to include your cancellation policy in patient reminders.

-When you get a cancellation, simply access your stored digital patient wait list and send out a quick message informing your patients of an open appointment.
+When you get a cancellation, access the digital patient wait list to send a message to the next patient or patients in line for an appointment.
 This fills those open slots, saving time and resources in the front office while maximizing time spent with patients.

 Automate patient recalls

 A patient recall is a follow-up appointment, perhaps for a routine physical exam or treatment of a chronic condition.
 These visits are usually scheduled at the conclusion of an appointment.
 An automated patient recall system can schedule patients for their next visit and periodically remind them of the visit, which keeps your schedule full and your patients properly treated.